-We report the predictions for number counts from the SMF integration as a quantity in brackets in Tables \ref{table:N_star} and \ref{table:N_nonstar}; we select the higher of the two number counts (as seen in our catalog and the SMF prediction) to prevent underestimation bias at higher redshifts.
-For the three Herschel/SPIRE maps, within which we report \cii emission, we are able to resolve about $87\%$, $76\%$, and $73\%$ of the CIB, when compared to \citet{Fixsen_1998}'s COBE/FIRAS measurements in the 250$\mu$m, 350$\mu$m, and 500$\mu$m bandpasses \footnote{Note that these completeness fractions are lower than \citet{2020Duivenvoorden} analysis of the COSMOS field; unlike them, we only stack objects with valid solutions for photometric redshifts to enable tomography.}.
-We scale the \cii limits we report (obtained using Eqn. \ref{eqn:cii}; see Section \ref{sec:cii}) by an inverse of this completeness fraction, assuming that a similar fraction of the missing cosmic background is \cii emission \footnote{We discuss this assumption further in Section \ref{sec:results} in context of tension with prior measurements of \ciium at $z\sim 2.6$.}.
-Potential causes for this incompleteness are discussed further in Appendix \ref{app:linsimstack}, where we note that \linsimstack fails to resolve some of the brighter sources in the SPIRE maps, which correlate with sources present in the Herschel SPIRE Point Source Catalog; altogether, the HSPSC sources in COSMOS sum up to $10\%-16\%$ of the FIRAS CIB monopole spectrum.
+We report the predicted number counts from the SMF integration in brackets in Tables \ref{table:N_star} and \ref{table:N_nonstar} and select the higher of the two values (from our catalog and the SMF prediction) to prevent underestimation bias at higher redshifts.
+For the three Herschel/SPIRE maps, in which we report \cii emission, we resolve approximately $87\%$, $76\%$, and $73\%$ of the CIB, compared to \citet{Fixsen_1998}'s COBE/FIRAS measurements in the 250$\mu$m, 350$\mu$m, and 500$\mu$m bandpasses \footnote{These completeness fractions are lower than in the \citet{2020Duivenvoorden} analysis of the COSMOS field, because we only stack objects with valid photometric redshift solutions to enable tomography.}.
+We scaled the \cii limits we report (obtained using Eqn. \ref{eqn:cii}; see Section \ref{sec:cii}) by an inverse of this completeness fraction, assuming that a similar fraction of the missing cosmic background is \cii emission \footnote{We discuss this assumption further in Section \ref{sec:results} in the context of tension with prior measurements of \ciium at $z\sim 2.6$.}.
+Potential causes for this incompleteness are discussed further in Appendix \ref{app:linsimstack}, where we note that \linsimstack fails to resolve some of the brighter sources in the SPIRE maps, which correlate with sources present in the Herschel SPIRE Point Source Catalog (HSPSC).
+Together, the HSPSC sources in COSMOS account for $10-16\%$ of the FIRAS CIB monopole spectrum.